Abde-Ait-bella/Arbitre/README.md

 - Database: Mysql
 - Authentication: JSON Web Tokens (JWT)
 - Other Tools: Git, GitHub, Postman (for API development and testing), Bootstrap, SASS (for design),
+## Installation and Usage
+1. Clone the GitHub repository to your local machine.
+2. Install dependencies by running `npm install` in the project directory.
+3. Configure necessary environment variables (e.g., listening port, database connection, etc.).
+4. Start the server using `npm start` command.
+5. Access the application via your browser at the specified address (default: http://localhost:3000).